Know Your Meme: 20072010: Web series origins

-2011–present: Sale to Cheezburger
+2011–present: Sales to Cheezburger and Literally Media

 In January 2011, Cheese, Rountree and other employees left Know Your Meme, claiming that Baron had created an "atmosphere of paranoia and competing egos" within the company; Baron disputed this and claimed that Cheese organized a "mass exodus [out of] personal vengeance".
 In March 2011, Baron sold the Know Your Meme website and web series to Cheezburger Network for an undisclosed seven-figure amount.

-In April 2016, Cheezburger was acquired by Literally Media.
+In April 2016, Cheezburger was acquired by Literally Media, an Israeli-based media company; their current CEO is Oren Katzeff.
+Literally Media is in turn owned by the private equity group 44ventures.

 In June 2021, the Doge meme was minted as an NFT by Atsuko Sato, the meme's original creator, and sold on June 12, 2021, for 1696.9 ETH (approximately 4 million USD).
 The NFT sale was certified by Know Your Meme.

 Website

 At the end of 2008, after more than a year of growth, Rocketboom released an expanded database with Jamie Wilkinson as the lead developer.
 The database includes entries for memes, trends and events, along with people and other aspects of subculture (such as films, video games, animated series and anime).
 Each entry has its own photo and GIF gallery; a video gallery was added in November 2010.
 As of January 2017, the database contained more than 2,700 entries of "confirmed" memes.

 The administrators have a say on what gets confirmed and what gets "deadpooled", or rejected.
-Some of the meme entries are graphic and marked as not safe for work (NSFW).
-NSFW entries have warnings placed along the top of the entry and ads are usually disabled.
-These warnings may differ from consequences, such as bans.
 Know Your Meme also has a forum section, blog, and shop.
 Dr. Sean Rintel, who wrote The Automated Identity blog, described Know Your Meme as "lucrative, self-supporting research that blends the humorous and the serious."
 As of March 2019, the site is maintained by seven editorial staff members (Don Caldwell, Adam Downer, Matt Schimkowitz, Briana Milman, Sophie Dickinson and Philipp Kachalin) and one developer (Mike Schwab) in conjunction with a group of dedicated moderators.
 Former staff researchers include Chris Menning, Amanda Brennan, Molly Horan and Ari Spool.